inertiacreeping/Unifi-Timelapse/README.md

 4. Either click on "**Start capturing**" to begin an immediate capture session, or "**Start schedule** for the capture session to begin and end at a specific time".
 5. To convert previously stored snapshots, click on the "**Convert Existing Images**" button, select the relevant folder of captures, and the script will handle the rest.

-   -- Captures will be stored in /captures/IP ADDRESS/Date_time
+#### Note:
-   -- Videos will be created and stored in the same folder as the captures
+Captures will be stored in /captures/IP ADDRESS/Date_time Videos will be created and stored in the same folder as the captures

 ## License
 [![Creative Commons License](https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png)](http://creativecommons.org/licenses/by-nc-sa/4.0/)